Absolutely elegant and eye-catching, these bite-sized, light, and delicate French Macarons made with lesser sugar are perfect for tea or coffee time!

 - 1 egg white

-- 2.5 ounces powder sugar
+- 70 grams powder sugar

-- pinch of salt
+- pinch salt

-- pinch of cream of tartar (optional)
+- pinch cream of tartar (optional)

-- dash of food color (powder form)
+- dash food color (powder form)

 - Sift almond flour and powder sugar twice and set aside.